Reporting and resolution framework

 If you’d like to gain a more in-depth understanding about this process, we invite you to read the policies contained within the Safe and Welcoming Sport Policy Suite.

-If you want to talk to the AAS Independent Complaint Assessor / Triage Officer for AAS, please contact Brian Ward, brianward@globalserve.net
+If you want to talk to the AAS Independent Complaint Assessor / Triage Officer for AAS, please contact Sport Dispute Management through their online contact form.

 If you are ready to complete the online form, click on the button to start the report process.